 Sex crimes may include activities that people are not aware of before they get caught.
 In today’s world, anything but explicit permission could be grounds for filing charges.
 Although the results of these cases vary widely depending on the location and circumstances, facing the allegations can be scary and overwhelming.
 At the Law Office of George Gedulin, we handle sex crime cases including:

 - Child abuse – including molestation and pornography

-- Rape – including date rape and statutory rape
+- Rape – including date rape

 - Statutory Rape

 - Internet sex crimes